Miscellaneous Channel Settings

-Essentially, these duplicate the functionality of the other controls found in the Channel Settings window, but are useful for two main
+These duplicate the functionality of the other controls found in the Channel Settings window, but are useful for two main

+reasons: 1.
 Easier automation - You can, for example, create a fade in/out effect for a channel using the volume adjustment knob instead of the channel

 volume control.
 This allows you to independently set the overall volume level using the channel volume knob, without needing to recreate the automation

 data.
 Similarly, you can set the pan adjustment knob to create panning LFO without automating the channel pan knob, i.e. adjust the overall panning

 without recreating automation data.
 2. Wider range - The volume adjustment knob has a range of 0% to 200% compared with the channel volume knob (0%-100%).
 Thus, you can preamp

 the volume up to twice as loud as the original level without needing additional effects.

 - MAX - Drag up/down in the Max Polyphony LCD (MAX) to reduce the maximum number of voices the channel will play simultaneously.
 Setting this